lukecav/awesome-wp-speed-up/README.md

 * [What is hit-for-pass in Varnish](https://info.varnish-software.com/blog/hit-for-pass-varnish-cache) - There is a term in Varnish Cache that every Varnish Cache user should know: “Hit for pass”.
 Like other Varnish Cache terms it is not self-explanatory and in order to understand what it is you’ll need to understand some of the mechanics of the caching.
 * [10 Varnish Cache mistakes and how to avoid them](https://info.varnish-software.com/blog/10-varnish-cache-mistakes-and-how-avoid-them) - Caching an object with a Set-Cookie header can have devastating effects, as any client requesting the object will get that same cookie set.
 * [How do I enable HTTP/2 Server Push in WordPress](https://support.cloudflare.com/hc/en-us/articles/115002816808-How-do-I-enable-HTTP-2-Server-Push-in-WordPress) - HTTP/2 Server Push allows a website to push content to a browser, without having to wait for the HTML of one page to render first.
+* [Get to know New Relic Reporting for WordPress](https://10up.com/blog/2017/new-relic-wordpress/) - New Relic is a SaaS product that offers application performance monitoring (APM), which provides developers with real-time data for use in proactive diagnostics as well as debugging.
+This data—including basic information about WordPress hooks, plugins, and themes—can be queried and visualized using the New Relic Insights dashboard.

 Hope this was helpful.